genropy/genropy_saved/docs/genro/database/intro_resources.rst

 resources
 =========

     A ``resources`` folder is thought to speed up your work, because it is used to keep all the stuff that you need to use over and over in a Genro :ref:`genro_project`.

-If you put your files in this folder, you can use them many times in your :ref:`webpages_webpages`\s.
+    We'll call *resources* all the files that you keep in a ``resources`` folder.

-    In particular, you can keep into your ``resources`` folder:
+    In particular, your *resources* can be:

     * some javascript files
     * some :ref:`genro_css` files